chpiano2000/dochoichu/README.md

 ```
 ## Common isues
 1. Facebook will detect bot and you have to verify to login -> you should use another real facebook account or wait untill the next day
+2. There will be some warning of the facebook-scraper -> ignore them and wait untill your code finishes runing
 ## get old data
 - run get_data.py to get old data stored in my mongodb atlas